Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Nikola Jokic included, will play at 8:30 PM on Saturday versus the Phoenix Suns in the 2023 NBA Playoffs.
+The Denver Nuggets, Nikola Jokic included, take on the Phoenix Suns at 10:00 PM ET on Monday in the 2023 NBA Playoffs.

-If you'd like to place a bet on Jokic's props, we dive into his available ones, providing some stats and trends, below.
+With prop bets available for Jokic, let's break down some stats and trends to help you find good wagers.

 Nikola Jokic Prop Bets vs. the Suns